BrownsugarZeer/VisionReasoner/README.md

 <img width="98%" src="assets/pipeline.png"/>
 </div>

+VisionReasoner model incorporates a reasoning module, which processing image and locates targeted objects, and a segmentation module that produces segmentation masks if needed.
-Vision-Manus includes a task router module that convert dozens of vision tasks into several abstract tasks, followed by a core cognition module that deal with abstract tasks and output final results.
+Besides, we also train a task router that convert diverse vision tasks into given four foundamental task types.

 <!-- ## Examples